openSUSE-Rust/obs-service-cargo/README.md

 > [!WARNING]
 > As long as the manifest file contains dependencies or the manifest file is a workspace
-> it will produce a vendored tarball.
+> that either has workspace dependencies or member crates that have dependencies, it will produce a vendored tarball.
 Otherwise, it won't proceed to produce a tarball.

 # Cargo Vendor Home Registry